• Air Fryer

 Can you make these without oil?

-It’s defiantly best to use some oil, it will help the wedges to cook more evenly and will help them to get crispy and brown.
+Using some oil is best; it helps the wedges cook more evenly and become crispy and brown.
 If you don’t spray them with oil, the flour coating can remain quite dry.
 You’ll need a lot less than traditional deep frying for sure though!

 Can you make them ahead and reheat them?